Optimal estimation for regression discontinuity design with binary outcomes: Uniformly valid finite-sample inference

 \subsection{One-sided test}

-We provide confidence intervals that are valid in finite samples by inverting tests that are valid in finite samples uniformly over the Lipschitz class.
-We begin our analysis from a one-sided test.
-Using the uniformly valid one-sided test, we construct a uniformly valid two-sided test and confidence interval.
+We provide finite-sample valid confidence intervals by inverting tests that are uniformly valid over the Lipschitz class.
+We begin our analysis with a one-sided test.
+Using a uniformly valid one-sided test, we then construct a uniformly valid two-sided test and confidence interval.

 Specifically, we consider a one-sided test for the following null and alternative hypotheses:

 We propose the following testing procedure based on the linear estimator $\hat{\tau}$: